stalj/prg-basics/03-ControlStructures/ControlStructures.md

 1. The speed limit on a motorway in Poland is 140 km/h.
 The following program checks whether a car exceeded the speed limit.
-If so, a warning is displayed.
+If so, a warning is printed.
 Complete the program.

     ```python
     ###